Jamstack Won't Replace WordPress

 On the other hand, Jamstack implementations typically require you to compile website sources using a Command Line Interface (CLI) and in the worst case, Git.
 Most people do NOT want to spend their time fiddling around in the terminal of a computer.
 Especially those seeking a Content Management System (CMS) solution that is used to create CONTENT.

 Considering the above, a WordPress replacement fails the moment that a user is required to open up a terminal (to update content).
 Requiring the user to type the letters “g— i— t” is just the nail in the coffin.
 But Jamstack turns that nail into a stake by requiring the user to also develop custom services.
-That’s a stake right through your heart.
-Ouch!

 Unlike the WordPress plugin system, Jamstack services aren’t likely to work with each other without custom code.
-So the user must spend time creating Compute Workers to glue multiple services together.
+So, the user must spend time developing Compute Workers to glue multiple services together.
 Otherwise, that responsibility is passed on to a third-party service.
-This happens because the definition of Jamstack is extremely loose.

 Search Engine Optimization